In today's article, I bring you simple instructions for sewing a turtleneck T-shirt.

 Use thinner knits (elastic materials) with a high content of elastic fibers (elastane, lycra, spandex, etc.).
 For example:

 - Viscose knits (many different colors)

-- Those are very thin – great for autumn turtleneck / turtleneck to wear with shirt or blouse.
-You can go with smaller size of the pattern (if you are between two sizes) thanks to the high elasticity of viscose knits.
+- Those are very thin - great for an autumn turtleneck or turtleneck to wear with a shirt or blouse.
+You can go with a smaller size of the pattern (if you are between two sizes) thanks to the high elasticity of viscose knits.